cardsorg/cardsorg.github.io/laws.md

 ## Order 7.
 Addiction to mobile games.
 1. A "mobile game" is any activity involving a objective over the natural, rational, or real numbers whose participants partake in the activity on a personal digital assistant of breadth one-third cubits and width one-fourth cubits.
 2. Any member who participates in a mobile game for more than twenty-hours by the twice establishment of the constellation system containing Polaris shall be suspended.

+## Order 8.
+On hononyms of "fortnight"
+To preserve the intellectual and artistic heritage of the English language, we mandate all members to use the word "fortnight" and all words with the same phonemes to refer to a time period of 14 days.